parrt/cs601/lectures/git-basics.md

 Once in a while I go back and I look at the history of changes.
 Sometimes I want to know who screwed this up or I want to see the sequence of changes that I made or that were made by somebody else.

-Although I do know a single outlier company with two programmers in it that do not use revision control, I believe that every company you will encounter uses it.
+Every single commercial developer I know uses revision control at work.
+Every company you will encounter uses it.
 For that reason alone, you need to learn revision control to be functional in a commercial setting.

 ## Central versus distributed repositories

-The [git-scm book](http://git-scm.com/book/en/Getting-Started-About-Version-Control) has a good description an illustration of how multiple computers can share a central repository of code.
+The [git-scm book](http://git-scm.com/book/en/Getting-Started-About-Version-Control) has a good description and illustration of how multiple computers can share a central repository of code.
 If you are only going to do things locally, I suppose you could get away with the original RCS (By Walter Tichy, who was a professor of mine at Purdue University!).
 I have also used a central repository mechanism: CSV, SVN, and perforce (p4).
 That is cool, but its main weakness is that losing the server means you lose all history.
-The central server record the database of all changes.
-Git and mercurial lowly clone the entire repository there is no central control.
-On the other hand, we can pretend that there is a central control; i.e., github.
+The central server records the database of all changes.
+Git and mercurial copy the entire repository and database when they clone.
+There is no central control.
+On the other hand, most of us pretend that there is a central control; i.e., github.
 We use it like a central repository but it does not have the single point of failure of previous systems.
+And with *forks*, the distributed model works extremely well.
+Other developers can work totally independently on a complete clone of the repository and then send *pull requests* to the original owners.

 ## Why git?